Tomb Raider: Continuity

 In the 2013 reboot continuity, Lara's mother vanished at an early age, and her father became obsessed with finding the secrets of immortality, eventually resulting in an apparent suicide.
 Lara distanced herself from her father's memory, believing like many others that his obsession had caused him to go mad.
 After studying at university, Lara gets an opportunity to work on an archaeology program, in the search for the mythic kingdom of Yamatai.
 The voyage to find the kingdom results in a shipwreck on an island, which is later discovered to be Yamatai, but the island is also home to savage bandits, who were victims of previous wrecks.
 Lara's attempts to find a way off the island lead her to discover that the island itself is stopping them from leaving, which she discovered is linked to the still-living soul of the Sun Queen Himiko.
 Lara tries to find a way to banish the spirit of the sun queen in order to get home.
 The aftermath of the events of the game causes Lara to see that her father was right, and that she had needlessly distanced herself from him.
 She decides to finish his work, and uncover the mysteries of the world.
-The game's sequels portray Lara Croft in conflict with an ancient organization Trinity, in their quest to obtain supernatural items for their world domination.
+The game's sequels portray Lara Croft in conflict with an ancient organization, Trinity, in their quest to obtain supernatural items for world domination.